It seems that we just keep talking and writing and shouting about taxations, like Europeans or Americans about football.

 The country is a founding member of the G7 and one of the worlds most industrialized countries.
 It has a large number of dynamic small and medium-sized enterprises, which are the backbone of the Italian industry.

 Slovenia lies at the tripoint of the Germanic, Latin, and Slavic cultures.
 This small ex-Yugoslavian state was the most advanced communist part of the world.
-Currently, it’s most popular for being home-country first lady of the United States-Melania Trump.
+Currently, it’s under the spotlight as a homeland of the first lady of the United States-Melania Trump.

 Slovenia has just 2.5 million citizens and it’s among smallest European Union countries.
-It’s amongst former Communist countries to join the European Union, but it’s also the highest tax country among former Communist states with the tax rate of 50%.
+It’s amongst former Communist countries to join the European Union, but it also has the highest tax amongst former Communist states with the tax rate of 50%.

 Rate of innovations in this small Middle-east country is staggering.
-As one of the rare non-European among countries with the highest tax, Israel has just 8.5 million citizens bu also has the second-largest number of start up companies in the world after the United States.
+As one of the rare non-European amongst countries with the highest tax, Israel has just 8.5 million citizens but also has the second-largest number of startup companies in the world after the United States.

 Israel was one of the world’s most resilient economies during the 2008 “Great Recession”.
 Currently, Israel has a GDP per capita similar to southern European countries.

-This Europe’s third most populous country is still a global power, member of G7 and world’s ninth largest and the EU’s second largest economy by purchasing power parity.
+Being Europe’s third most populous country, France is still a global power, a member of G7 and the EU’s second largest economy by purchasing power parity.
 With 31 of the 500 biggest companies in the world in 2015, France ranks fourth in the Fortune Global 500, ahead of Germany and the UK, but that may be also attributed to high taxes in this country, which stay on 50,20%.

-Finland or ‘‘country at the end of the world”, as it was once deemed, therefore the name, is one of the few Nordic high tax countries.
+Finland or ‘‘country at the end of the world”, as it was once deemed, is one of the few Nordic high tax countries.
 Days last eternity here during the summer, but ”winter is always coming and a long night with it. ”

-Being among most depressed people although country welfare is among the top in the world, high tax rates may also contribute to that.
-They are so high that this small home of just 5.5 million people make top 8 in this list of highest tax countries- courtesy of its 51.60% tax rate.
+Do take into account its citizens are among the most depressed people even though country’s welfare is among the top in the world- something that could be a consequence of the high tax rates ( I think I am kind of subjective here).
+They are so high that this small home of just 5.5 million people ranks 8th in this list of highest tax countries- courtesy of its 51.60% tax rate.

 An interesting fact is that anyone who has arrived in Finland and stayed longer than 6 months will become, from Tax Administrator’s view, a resident.
 The residents’ worldwide income is subject to Finnish tax so that no distinction exists between the source country.